Senior Financial Writer and Financial Wellness Facilitator

 Retirement savings such as a 401(k) or IRA don’t necessarily guarantee a monthly income for the rest of your life.
 That becomes more obvious if your investments have taken a beating in the markets during the pandemic.

-“If they’re using their retirement savings to live on, they may have to readjust either their outlook or their goals or perhaps even their lifestyle,” Steve Rohrig, a senior financial adviser at Senior Market Sales, told RetireGuide earlier this year as the pandemic began to shake up retirement plans.
+“If they’re using their retirement savings to live on, they may have to readjust either their outlook or their goals or perhaps even their lifestyle,” Steve Rohrig, insurance expert and associate director of training at Senior Market Sales, told RetireGuide earlier this year as the pandemic began to shake up retirement plans.

 “You spend your whole life getting a paycheck and as long as you’re getting a paycheck, you know you can work around expenses,” Block said.
 “But when you’re not getting a paycheck anymore, it really throws things off — you’re just not sure what your paycheck should be.”